3a1b2c3/seeingSpace/README.md

 of their geometry and material properties, before being recorded by a camera.
 This process is known as light transport.

+The process of transforming a scene definition including cameras, lights, surface geometry and material into a simulated camera image is known as rendering.
+The two most common approaches to rendering are rasterization and raytracing: Rasterization is a feedforward process in which geometry is transformed into the image domain, sometimes in back-to-front order known as painter’s algorithm.
+Raytracing is a process in which rays are cast backwards from the image pixels into a virtual scene, and reflections and refractions are simulated by recursively casting new rays from the intersections with the geometry
 <img src="https://user-images.githubusercontent.com/74843139/134788604-b920d1c9-bb65-408a-9eb1-eab3ea1d4408.png" width=300><img src="https://user-images.githubusercontent.com/74843139/134789211-04ab96e8-04e5-4571-8437-8907bd98e58b.png" width=300>

 <small><i>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</i></small>